Agastyabisht123/Kubernetes/README.md

 #### How does container orchestration work?

-Container orchestration works with tools like Kubernetes and Docker Swarm.
+<P> Container orchestration works with tools like Kubernetes and Docker Swarm.
 Configurations files (for example, docker-compose.yml) tell the container orchestration tool where to gather container images (for example, from Docker Hub), how to establish networking between containers, how to mount storage volumes, and where to store logs for that container.
 The orchestration tool also schedules deployment of containers into clusters and determines the best host for the container.
 After a host is decided, the orchestration tool manages the lifecycle of the container based on predetermined specifications.
-Container orchestration tools work in any environment that runs containers.
+Container orchestration tools work in any environment that runs containers. </p>

 + Orchestration tools for Docker include the following:
   +  Docker Machine — Provisions hosts and installs Docker Engine.